Changissnz/selfinterest/README.md

 artificial axioms declared to restructure original decision-making towards wanted decisions.
-How man would rather understand a human being to cripple or kill them at a decided time, and woman rather share in responsibility and provide certain things for them so as to deprive and rob them at decided times, instead of being free from and with the human being is simply due to the pragmatics of control through connectivity.
+How man would rather understand a human being to cripple or kill them at a decided time, and woman rather share in responsibility and provide certain things for them so as to deprive and rob them at decided times, instead of being free from and with the human being are simply due to the pragmatics of control through connectivity.
 When noble minds, after undergoing misfortune of what is fate from their perspective, call themselves unlucky, their self-interests are not inquisitive but accepting of what has occurred.
 But when self-interest feels tested past the point